-There are several types of train available to take you from Barcelona to Figueres.
+There are several types of trains available to take you from Barcelona to Figueres.

 AVE and AVANT high speed trains

-The fastest are the AVE and AVANT high speed trains which take fifty five minutes from Barcelona Sants to Figueres Vilafant stations.
+The fastest trains are the AVE and AVANT high-speed trains which take fifty-five minutes from Barcelona Sants to Figueres Vilafant stations.